paulsoning/corpdir_e164/README.md

 2. Set the Script in a SIP Profile and add the Profile to the Device.

 # More Info
-More info to SIP Normalization can be found here: http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/sip_tn/9_1_1/sip_t_n.html
+More info about SIP Normalization can be found here: http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/sip_tn/9_1_1/sip_t_n.html